 “Dear Valued Healthcare Provider,

-“I choose a government that regulates health- and medical-care pricing and budgets accordingly, allocating adequate funds for the actual needs of its citizens.
+“I choose a government that regulates health- and medical-care pricing and budgets accordingly, allocating adequate funds for the actual needs of its people, including those who are not citizens.

 “I know what you’re going say.
 I mean, once you stop laughing incredulously at everything you just read.
 You’ll say, Enough nattering on about an ideal world, be realistic.